Manufacturing and COVID-19 safety

 The employer must communicate policies and protocols in place to minimize the risk of COVID-19 exposure and transmission through training, signage, and site orientation as appropriate.

-Controlling the risk of COVID-19 exposure – Meat processing sector
+Controlling the risk of COVID-19 transmission – Meat processing sector

 See additional guidelines and resources for employers in poultry processing, meat processing (beef, pork, and other meats), and shore-based seafood processing, including limited processing.